 The year ended December 31, 2022 compared with the year ended December 31, 2021.
-For the year ended December 31, 2022, we reported net income available to common shareholders of \$21.7 million, compared to net income available to common shareholders of \$21.7 million, or 5.3% increase.
+For the year ended December 31, 2022, we reported net income available to common shareholders of \$21.7 million, compared to net income available to common shareholders for December 31, 2021 of \$20.6 million, a \$1.1 million, or 5.3% increase.
 For the year ended December 31, 2022, our income before income tax was \$28.8 million, a \$1.5 million, or 5.7%, increase from December 31, 2021.
-The increase was primarily driven by a \$24.2 million increase in net interest income, after provision for loan losses, partially offset by a \$10.8 million decrease in net gain on mortgage loans and an \$11.0 million increase in average loan balances and an increase in average loan yields.
+The increase was primarily driven by a \$24.2 million increase in net interest income, after provision for loan losses, partially offset by a \$10.8 million decrease in net gain on mortgage loans and an \$11.0 million increase in non-interest expense.
+The increase in net interest income was due to an increase in average loan balances and an increase in average loan yields.
 The decrease in net gain on mortgage loans was primarily driven by a slowdown in new lock volume associated with the decrease in refinance activity.
 The increase in non-interest expense was primarily driven by an increase in personnel expense to support the growth in the balance sheet, and an increase in occupancy and equipment expense driven by building depreciation on the locations acquired with the Teton acquisition and an increase in office lease space related to new Bank locations.